NBTC's prepaid fees request unheeded

 Three major mobile operators have shrugged off requests from the National Broadcasting and Telecommunications Commission (NBTC) to lower service fees, insisting their new prepaid promotional pandemic packages suffice to ease public burden, with up to 30% fee reductions.

-Their insistence was relayed when the operators met the NBTC on Wednesday upon the latter’s request for discussions to reduce service fees to assist the public assistance.
+Their insistence was relayed when the operators met the NBTC yesterday upon the latter's request for discussions to reduce service fees to assist the public assistance.

-NBTC secretary-general Takorn Tantasith said the agency will hold talks with the operators again on Thursday to hear their justifications for their assistance packages being enough.
+NBTC secretary-general Takorn Tantasith said the agency will hold talks with the operators again today to hear their justifications for their assistance packages being enough.

 The move is also meant to support work from home measures being adopted broadly during the crisis.